The Benefits of Huck Bolts

 Huck bolts are fundamentally a two-piece threaded pin and a collar combo where the collar fits over the pin and is swaged together via a designated tool.
 The tool presses the collar into the pin making the two-piece combo a one-piece entity.

-Huck bolts offer numerous benefits over other fastening methods including quick installations, easy inspections, high-durability, and cost savings.
+Huck bolts offer numerous benefits over other fastening methods including quick installs, easy inspections, good appearances and high-durability.

-- Fast installations: Huck bolts are placed in seconds.
+- Improved productivity with faster installations: Huck bolts are placed in seconds.

 - High shear & tensile strength, making them ideal in critical applications.

-- Vibration resistance solution: Huck bolts will never loosen.
+- Vibration & weather resistance solution, once swaged they will never loosen.

 - Quick inspections are sufficient to ensure correct installations.

-Unlike the 1940’s where there was only one Huck bolt, today there are numerous types with many different options for specific applications.
+Unlike the 1940’s where there was only one Huck bolt, today there are numerous categories with many different options for specific applications.
 Huck Bolts are often used in trucks, truck trailers, steel bridges, railway tracks and trains, mining and agricultural equipment and many other structural applications where vibration is present.
-Here we present the 3 main Huck bolt types.
+Here we present the 3 main Huck bolt categories.

 The standard diameter Huck Bolt.
 In applications where material thicknesses can vary, the Huck Bolt "Magna-Grip®" with its flexible material grip range is the ideal fastener.
 This Huck bolt is renowned for its superior vibration resistance and neat appearance.
 It is often used in the fabrication of trucks, truck trailers, ute trays, ute canopy bodies, emergency vehicles and numerous other fabricated products, where a vibration resistance fastener is critical to the application.